StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Security
+- Typosquatting Checker: On
-- Use secure DNS to specify how to lookup the network adress for websites > Choose a service provider > NextDNS, Cloudflare or provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+- Use secure DNS to specify how to lookup the network adress for websites > Choose a service provider > NextDNS/Cloudflare or provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

+  Example: For Quad9, enter https://dns.quad9.net/dns-query

 - Enhance your security on the web: On, Strict